Matsadura/ALX_Time_Saver/README.md

 4. AIO Header / Test Files / Project Files Maker
      * Extracts all the functions prototypes of a certain project and appends them in a "main.h" file.
      * Creates all the project files.
-     * Extracts all the test files aka "x-main.c"  (to be compitable with compiling via VIM with F5)
+     * Extracts all the test files aka "x-main.c".

 ## Installation